johndeighan/mapper/README.md

-	- the line `#include <filename>` (which may include preceding indentation) will result in the given file being read and used for input until the file is exhausted, but only if:
+	- the line `#include <filename>` (which may include preceding indentation) will result in the given file being read and used for input until the file is exhausted:

-		1. <filename> is a simple filename (no path allowed)
+		1. <filename> must be a simple filename (no path allowed)
+		2. File is searched for in this order:
+			a. the same directory as the file containing #include
+			b. these directories, if defined in hPrivEnv for these extensions:
+				'.md':   'DIR_MARKDOWN',
+				'.taml': 'DIR_DATA',
+				'.txt':  'DIR_DATA',

 		2. The option hIncludePaths was passed to the StringInput constructor
 		3. The file extension of the <filename> was included as